michaelrafailyk/stickymate/README.md

 ## Examples

-- All three attributes at once.
+- A few attributes at once.
 In this example, the element sticks to the screen and its opacity changes from `1` to `0` while the user scrolls the page one viewport height.
 After that the class `class1` will be added to the element.
 ``` html
 <div data-sticky="from: 0, duration: 100vh" data-animation="opacity: {0: 1, 100vh: 0}" data-classes="100vh: {add: class1}"></div>
 ```